monoteba/maya-tweener/README.md

 ### Restart Maya

-**Restart Maya after copying the files.**
+You need to restart Maya after copying the files.
 You can verify the installation of the plug-in by seeing if `tweener.py` shows up in the Plug-in Manager.
 All plug-in paths can be found using the following Python code in the Script Editor:

 ```python
 import maya.mel